NEW YORK--(EON: Enhanced Online News)--The following statement is being issued by Levi & Korsinsky, LLP:

 or contact Joseph E. Levi, Esq. either via email at email@example.com or by telephone at (212) 363-7500, toll-free: (877) 363-5972.
 There is no cost or obligation to you.

-If you suffered a loss in U.S. Physical Therapy you have until May 30, 2017 to request that the Court appoint you as lead plaintiff.
+If you suffered a loss in General Cable you have until March 6, 2017 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn’t require that you serve as a lead plaintiff.

-Levi & Korsinsky is a national firm with offices in New York, California, Connecticut, and Washington D.C.
-The firm’s attorneys have extensive expertise and experience representing investors in securities litigation, and have recovered hundreds of millions of dollars for aggrieved shareholders.
+Levi & Korsinsky is a national firm with offices in New York, New Jersey, California, Connecticut, and Washington D.C.
+The firm’s attorneys have extensive expertise and experience representing investors in securities litigation involving financial fraud, and have recovered hundreds of millions of dollars for aggrieved shareholders.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.